 About the course

-The Department of Zoology maintains a large and interactive group of approximately 160 DPhil students at any one time, working in the research areas of the department.
+The Department of Zoology maintains a large and interactive group of around 170 DPhil students at any one time, working in the research areas of the department.

 As a doctoral student at the Department of Zoology, your primary focus will be your research, which will usually be conducted within one or more of the existing research groups.
 In addition, you will be encouraged to make the most of the doctoral training and research methods provision available across the Mathematical, Physical and Life Sciences Division.